peterkaczorowski/kicad-mac-builder/README.md

 OCC
 ---
 * Open up KiCad.app, and open up demos/pic_programmer/pic_programmer.pro.
 Open up Pcbnew.
 Click File->Export->STEP.
 Click OK on the Export Step dialog.
 The output should print "Info: STEP file has been created successfully.".
-Currently, I see a lot warnings but these appear to be related to models not being set up.
+Currently, I see a lot of warnings but these appear to be related to models not being set up.
 * Open up Pcbnew.app, and open up demos/pic_programmer/pic_programmer.kicad_pcb.
 Click File->Export->STEP.
 Click OK on the Export Step dialog.
 The output should print "Info: STEP file has been created successfully.".
-Currently, I see a lot warnings but these appear to be related to models not being set up.
+Currently, I see a lot of warnings but these appear to be related to models not being set up.

 Help
 ----